mistakia/league/docs/constitution.md

 12. The Commissioner vows to remain impartial and unbiased when making decisions involving the League and its Players.

+**Impeachment

+13. A two-thirds majority vote of Teams is needed to Impeach the Commissioner.

+14. The Commissioner shall be removed from Office on Impeachment for Bribery, Maladministration or other High Crimes and Misdemeanors.

+(a) improperly exceeding or abusing the powers of the office;

+(b) behavior incompatible with the function and purpose of the office; and

+(c) misusing the office for an improper purpose or for personal gain.

 ## Article IV
 > TEAMS AND MANAGERS